crazybilly/muadc/README.md

 * read.hallp - read hallp.csv, optionally looking to see if it exists
 * read.tidy - read a csv & tidy up column names, optionally looking to see if the object exists
 * write.clip - write an object to the clipboard
+* renormalize - turn a denormalized list of values back into id/value pairs